How to Create a Proof of Concept for an App: A Non-Technical Founder's Guide

 Complete this sentence: "My target user struggles with [specific problem] because [root cause], which results in [negative outcome]."

-Strong example: "Freelance designers struggle to track billable hours across multiple clients because existing tools require too much manual input, which results in undercharging by an average of 15-20% per project."
+"Freelance designers struggle to track billable hours across multiple clients because existing tools require too much manual input, which results in undercharging by 15-20% per project."

 - What's their role or situation?